zicht/standards-php/README.md

 - There are no required tags for file and class comments.
-- Since we do no longer live in an era with fixed width consoles, the line length limit is fixed at 120, warning at 120, erroring at 130
+- Since we do no longer live in an era with fixed width consoles, the line length limit is fixed at 120, warning at 120, erroring at 130.
-- Doc comment tags are compulsory for define() calls
+- Doc comment tags are compulsory for define() calls.
-- Global function names are `underscored_and_lowercased()`, and method names are `studlyCased`
+- Global function names are `underscored_and_lowercased()`, and method names are `studlyCased`.
-- All constants, both global and class constants are `UPPERCASED_AND_UNDERSCORED`
+- All constants, both global and class constants are `UPPERCASED_AND_UNDERSCORED`.
-- Excessive whitespace is discouraged, i.e. more than two lines of whitespace and whitespace before the end of a scope (before a closing '}') causes warnings
+- Excessive whitespace is discouraged, i.e. more than two lines of whitespace and whitespace before the end of a scope (before a closing '}') causes warnings.
-- Referring local namespaces in use statements is discouraged, and they should begin with a backslash
+- Referring local namespaces in use statements is discouraged, and they should begin with a backslash.
 - Referring global namespaces for non-global classes (i.e., classes that do not reside in the global namespace is discouraged.

 ## Usage

-composer require --dev `zicht/standards-php`
+composer require --dev `zicht/standards-PHP`

-Run `./vendor/bin/phpcs -s src/Zicht/ --standard=vendor/zicht-standards/php/Zicht --extensions=php`
+Run `./vendor/bin/PHPcs -s src/Zicht/ --standard=vendor/zicht-standards/PHP/Zicht --extensions=PHP`

 Also you could incorporate the check in the `scripts` section of composer like this.
 ```
 "code-style": [
-    "./vendor/bin/phpcs -s src/Zicht/ --standard=vendor/zicht-standards/php/Zicht --extensions=php"
+    "./vendor/bin/PHPcs -s src/Zicht/ --standard=vendor/zicht-standards/PHP/Zicht --extensions=PHP"
 ]
 ```

 ## Current ruleset

 ### Zicht Sniffs
-In this section we will explain each of the rules from the Zicht set.
+In this section each of the rules from the Zicht set are explained.

 #### Zicht.Commenting.ClassComment
-Extends `PHP_CodeSniffer\Standards\PEAR\Sniffs\Commenting\ClassCommentSniff` adds rules about what the doc block could contain in a class doc comment.
+Extends `PHP_CodeSniffer\Standards\PEAR\Sniffs\Commenting\ClassCommentSniff` and adds rules about what the doc block could contain in a class doc comment.

 `@author` tag in doc is not required but one or more is allowed.
 Precedes `@copyright`.